 ITS Architecture changes occur primarily as a result of stakeholder changes or ITS projects being added, deleted, modified, or reprioritized.
-Other changes result from adjustments in regional needs or change in the National Reference ITS Architecture, referred to as the Architecture Reference for Cooperative and Intelligent Transportation (ARC-IT)2.
+Other changes result from adjustments in regional needs or change in the National ITS Architecture.
 It has been most productive to focus on changes needed in response to ITS project changes.
 Discussion of the project changes lead to identification of new projects, items needed for the project which must be added to the stakeholder inventory, and new agreements that may be needed to support the project.

-TTOC meetings provide an opportunity to identify ITS projects.
-Architecture Change Request Forms will be distributed electronically to all TTOC participants as an attachment to meeting invitations, which TTOC participants can then use to identify new regional ITS projects.
-At TTOC meetings, regional ITS updates by the Illinois Department of Transportation (IDOT), Illinois State Toll Highway Authority (ISTHA), Regional Transportation Authority (RTA), counties, municipalities, and other TTOC participants should reference the architecture (using the Change Request Forms as formal submittals), when applicable.
+ATTF meetings provide an opportunity to identify ITS projects.
+Architecture Change Request Forms will be distributed electronically to all ATTF members as an attachment to meeting invitations, which ATTF members can then use to identify new regional ITS projects.
+At ATTF meetings, regional ITS updates by the Illinois Department of Transportation (IDOT), Illinois State Toll Highway Authority (ISTHA), Regional Transportation Authority (RTA), counties, municipalities, and other ATTF members should reference the architecture (using the Change Request Forms as formal submittals), when applicable.
 CMAP architecture staff will facilitate this process.
-Through this approach, the TTOC participants can identify appropriate elements, user services, interconnect diagrams, standards, agreements, etc. from the architecture that may be affected - and identify potential integration opportunities.
+Through this approach, the ATTF members can identify appropriate elements, user services, interconnect diagrams, standards, agreements, etc. from the architecture that may be affected - and identify potential integration opportunities.